tmakatos/qemu/docs/devel/vfio-user.rst

 Live Migration
 --------------
-Currently live migration is not supported for devices passed through via VFIO, therefore it is not supported for VFIO-over-socket, either.
+Currently live migration is not supported for devices passed through via VFIO, therefore it is not supported for vfio-user, either.
 This is being actively worked on in the "Add migration support for VFIO devices" (v25) patch series.